 - Coal is used to create energy; the limited amount of this resource that can be mined is an example of scarcity.

-- Those without access to clean water are experiencing a scarcity of water.
+- Those without access to clean water experience a scarcity of water.

-- In 2012, avian flu wiped out millions of chickens in Mexico creating a scarcity of eggs, a stable of the Mexican diet.
+- An avian flu wipes out millions of chickens, creating a scarcity of eggs.

-- Flooding in Nigeria washed farmlands away and has the potential to create a scarcity of food for the residents of the nation.
+- A recent flood washes farmlands away and has the potential to create a scarcity of food for the residents of the nation.